-Environmental exposure for soil treatment in civ il engineering The soil treatment in civil engineering scenario is based on a road border scenario.
+The soil treatment in civil engineering scenario is based on a road border scenario.
 At the special road border technical meeting (Ispra, September 5, 2003), EU Member States and industry agreed on a definition for a "road technosphere".
 The road technosphere can be defined as "the engineered environment that carries the geotechnical functions of the road in connection with its structure, operation and maintenance including the installations to ensure road safety and manage run off.
 This technosphere, which includes the hard and soft shoulder at the edge of the carriageway, is vertically dictated by the groundwater watertable.
 The road authority has responsibility for this road technosphere including road safety, road support, prevention of pollution and water management".
 The road technosphere was therefore excluded as assessment endpoint for risk assessment for the purpose of the existing/new substances regulations.
 The target zone is the zone beyond the technosphere, to which the environmental risk assessment applies.

 The PEC calculation for soil was based on the FOCUS soil group (FOCUS, 1996) and on the "draft guidance on the calculation of predicted environmental concentration values (PEC) of plant protection products for soil, ground water, surface water and sediment (Kloskowksi et al., 1999).
 The FOCUS/EXPOSIT modelling tool is preferred to the EUSES as it is more appropriate for agricultural-like application as in this case where parameter as the drift needs to be included in the modelling.
 FOCUS is a model typically developed for biocidal applications and was further elaborated on the basis of the German EXPOSIT 1.0 model, where parameters such as drifts can be improved according to collected data.

-Environmental emissions See amounts used Exposure concentration in waste water treatment plant (WWTP) Not relevant for road border scenario Exposure concentration in aquatic pelagic compartment Not relevant for road border scenario Exposure concentration in sediments Not relevant for road border scenario Exposure Substance PEC (mg/L) PNEC (mg/L) RCR and groundwater Ca(OH)2 701 1080 0.65 Exposure concentration in atmospheric compartment This point is not relevant.
+Environmental emissions See amounts used Exposure concentration in waste water treatment plant (WWTP) Not relevant for road border scenario Exposure concentration in aquatic pelagic compartment Not relevant for road border scenario Exposure concentration in sediments Not relevant for road border scenario Exposure Substance PEC (mg/L) PNEC (mg/L) RCR concentrations in soil and groundwater Ca(OH)2 701 1080 0.65 Exposure concentration in atmospheric compartment This point is not relevant.
 Calcium dihydroxide is not volatile.
 The vapour pressures is below 10 -5 Pa.
-Exposure concentration relevant for the food chain (secondary poisoning) This point is not relevant because calcium can be considered to be omnipresent and essential in the environment.
-The uses covered do not significantly influence the distribution of the constituents (Ca2+ and OH-) in the environment.
-Environmental exposure for other uses For all other uses, no quantitative environmental exposure assessment is carried because The operational conditions and risk management measures are less stringent than those outlined for agricultural soil protection or soil treatment in civil engineering Lime is an ingredient and chemically bound into a matrix.
-Releases are negligible and insufficient to cause a pH-shift
+Exposure concentration relevant for the food chain (secondary poisoning) This point is not relevant environment.
+The uses c (Ca2+ and OH-) in the er overed do not signific nipresent and essential in the ution of the constituents

+For all other uses, no quantitative environmental exposure assessment is carried because

-- Lime is an ingredient and chemically bound into a matrix.
-Releases are negligible and insertion to cauce a pro-in soil, wastewater or surface water Lime is specifically used to release CO2-free breathable air, upon reaction with CO2.
-Such applications only relates to the air compartment, where the lime properties are exploited Neutralisation/pH-shift is the intended use and there are no additional impacts beyond those desired. • - •
+- The operational conditions and risk management measures are less stringent than those outlined for agricultural soil protection or soil treatment in civil engineering - Lime is an ingredient and chemically bound into a matrix.
+Releases are negligible and insufficient to cause a pH-shift in soil, wastewater or surface water - Lime is specifically used to release CO2-free breathable air, upon reaction with CO2.
+Such applications only relates to the air compartment, where the lime properties are exploited - Neutralisation/pH-shift is the intended use and there are no additional impacts beyond those desired.

+PRODUCT SAFETY DATA SHEET for Ca(OH)2
-Colcis ROHSTOFF FÜR IDEEN PRODUCT SAFETY DATA SHEET for Ca(OH) 2 /CaCO 3 - Mixture prepared in accordance with Annex II of the REACH Regulation EC 1907/2006,

-Regulation (EC) No 1272/2008 and Regulation (EU) 2015/830
+S COLCIS ROHSTOFF FÜR IDEEN prepared in accordance with Annex II of the REACH Regulation EC 1907/2006, Regulation (EC) No 1272/2008 and Regulation (EU) 2015/830

 Version: 1,0 Engl.

 Revision date:

 August 2019 created: 01.08.2019